-In 1836, the French missionaries Arbousset and Daumas named the largest of these domes Mont-aux-Sources - a literal description of this source of five rivers.
-Of these, the Tugela plummets 948m in five clear leaps, making it the world's second highest waterfall.
+In 1836, the French missionaries Arbousset and Daumas named the largest of these domes Mont-aux-Sources.
+The literal description of this is “source of five rivers”.
+Of these, the Tugela River plummets 948 metres in five clear leaps, making it the second-highest waterfall in the world.
 The Tugela Falls' upper reaches occasionally freeze in winter to create dazzling columns of ice.
-And just to confound weather experts the Royal Natal National Park creates a White Christmas in the middle of our sub-tropical summer.
+And, just to confound weather experts, the Royal Natal National Park creates a White Christmas in the middle of our sub-tropical summer.

 The Royal Natal National Park is ideal for hiking, with a superb network of graded walks that are varied enough to cater to all levels of fitness and agility.
 Some of these are also ideal for exploration on horseback, which means covering longer distances at the same restful pace.
 Some hiking trails take only about an hour to complete, while others can take the better part of the day.
 The full Mont-aux-Sources trail takes two days.
 These trails promise breath-taking views and exquisite backdrops against which to make lifelong memories.
 Guidebooks are available for visitors, and almost every part of the park can be explored via the many hiking trails throughout its expanse.

 The summit of Mont-aux-Sources can be reached by walking from the summit plateau and scaling a 100-rung chain ladder.
 For those wanting even more of a daring encounter, though, the annual Mont-aux-Sources Challenge is a cross-country racing event over and through the mountains.
 This is undertaken by fit men and women from all over the world.

 This region is rich in fauna and flora, and those visiting the Royal Natal National Park will be treated to some exciting and beautiful sights.
 Birdwatchers, in particular, will be delighted at the variety.
 Special species include the bearded vulture and the black eagle.